iad-os/nightswatch/README.md

 ## Configure Authorization Headers

-With Night's Watch you can customize easily the headers passed to the Resource Server (a.k.a. your application).
+With Night's Watch you can easily customize the headers passed to the Resource Server (in other words, your application).

-For each request Night's Watch add some headers that a resource server may consume to bind the identity an other details too handle request.
+For each request, Night's Watch will add some headers that a resource server may consume to bind the identity and other details needed to handle such request.

-The defaults header is and is configured with:
+Here is the default headers and its configuration:

 ```yaml
 relying_party